 Weather in Bali in July

 Book your accommodation in advance because from mid-July onwards, the summer vacation means this month is prime time for tourists, but that’s because it’s one of the best times to go to Bali.
 You can expect pretty much the same weather as June; temperatures are 27 to 30°C, there’s plenty of sunshine, and no rain (though it’s still fairly humid).
 It feels like the tropical paradise it’s billed as… just with more crowds.

 Weather in Bali in August

-The weather is amazing though, so we can’t really blame tourists for wanting to come here: the average temperature is 27°C (the average high is 31°C), it’s less humid (70%), the heat is eased off by cool breezes, and the days are clear with just a few clouds.
+The weather is amazing though, so we can’t blame tourists for wanting to come here: the average temperature is 27°C (the average high is 31°C), it’s less humid (70%), cool breezes ease off the heat, and the days are clear with just a few clouds.
 August boasts the highest daily sunshine and the least rainfall, making for one of the best times to visit Bali.

 Weather in Bali in September